Djason16/Djason16/README.md

 ## 📍 Location and Availability:

-I am based in Paris and available for both remote and on-site work (up to 90 km).
+I am based in Thourotte and available for both remote and on-site work (up to 90 km).

 - **Email:** [contact@djason-chery.dev](mailto:contact@djason-chery.dev)
 - **Phone:** [07 58 20 47 26](tel:+33758204726)